 Purslane is a tasty succulent packed with nutrients, giving it a multitude of health benefits.
-Purslane is rich in the essential Omega-3 fatty acid, alpha-linolenic acid; minerals: zinc, iron, potassium, manganese, copper, magnesium, & calcium; and Vitamins: A, B1, B2, B3, B6, C, & E. Purslane also contains betalain alkaloid pigments in the reddish stem, betacyanins in the yellow pigment of the flowers, and betaxanthin in the leaves.
-All these pigments provide powerful antioxidant and antimutagenic effects,.
-Purslane is rich in fiber and is one of the vegetables with the lowest calories at 16kcal/100g.
+It is an amazing heart healthy superfood everyone should include in their farmacy.
+This superfood is rich in the essential Omega-3 fatty acid, alpha-linolenic acid; minerals: zinc, iron, potassium, manganese, copper, magnesium, & calcium; and Vitamins: A, B1, B2, B3, B6, C, & E. Purslane contains betalain alkaloid pigments in the reddish stem, betacyanin pigments in the yellow flower petals, and betaxanthin in the leaves.
+All these pigments provide powerful antioxidant and antimutagenic effects.
+Rich in fiber, it is one of the vegetables with the lowest calories at 16kcal/100g.

-Purslane is such an amazing superfood because it not only contains so many beneficial nutrients for us, it contains them in high levels relative to other plants.
-Vegans and vegetarians looking for Omega-3 fatty acids have the richest plant-based source of omega-3’s in Purslane!!!
-Vitamin E and Beta Carotene are at six times the level they are found in spinach or carrots.
-Purslane also contains potassium in higher levels than other plants, which is not only important for metabolism, but stabilizing blood sugar levels and maintaining a healthy circulatory system.
-Purslane is also high in pectin which is known to lower cholesterol.
+Purslane is an amazing superfood because it contains so many beneficial nutrients for us in higher levels relative to most other plants.
+Vegans and vegetarians looking for Omega-3 fatty acids have the richest plant-based source of omega-3’s!!!
+Omegas are important building blocks our bodies require to synthesize endocannabinoids, and can help to balance the endocannabinoid system.
+Vitamin E and Beta Carotene are at six times the level in spinach or carrots.
+High potassium levels are important for metabolism, stabilizing blood sugar levels, and maintaining a healthy circulatory system.
+Pectin lowers cholesterol and glucose absorption.

 Purslane is tasty, somewhat crunchy, a little citrusy, and slightly peppery.
 Some people compare it to watercress or spinach.
-Many cultures around the world incorporate purslane into their cooking.
-Purslane is used raw in salads, baked like spinach in pastries, fried stems with feta, stewed in soups, pickled, and super juicing.
-The pectin in purslane provides it with a natural thickening ability for smoothies, soups, and stews.
+Many cultures around the world incorporate purslane into their cooking: raw in salads, baked like spinach in pastries, fried stems with feta, stewed in soups, pickled, and super juicing.
+Pectin provides a natural thickening ability for smoothies, soups, and stews.

 I eat it raw in salads.
 Please comment how you like to consume the amazing Purslane!!